Vietnam Has Rice: 10 of Its Finest Varieties

 Baby Clam Rice in Huế

-Next is baby clam rice – a special delicacy of Hue.
-With a quite complex recipe, including crunchy cold rice, baby clams, fried pork fat, banana flower, fermented shrimp sauce, sliced star fruit and various spices, Hue’s baby clam rice brings customers all sweet, buttery, salty, sour, bitter and spicy at once.
+Next on the culinary journey is baby clam rice—an exquisite delicacy from Huế.
+This dish has a complex recipe that includes crunchy cold rice, baby clams, fried pork fat, banana flower, fermented shrimp sauce, sliced star fruit, and a medley of spices.
+Baby clam rice offers a delightful fusion of sweet, buttery, salty, sour, bitter, and spicy flavors all at once.

 Baby Clam Rice in Huế - Photo: @mmbonappetit